Blast wave

 In fluid dynamics, a blast wave is the increased pressure and flow resulting from the deposition of a large amount of energy in a small, very localised volume.
-The flow field can be approximated as a lead shock wave, followed by a self-similar subsonic flow field.
+The flow field can be approximated as a lead shock wave, followed by a similar subsonic flow field.
 In simpler terms, a blast wave is an area of pressure expanding supersonically outward from an explosive core.
 It has a leading shock front of compressed gases.
 The blast wave is followed by a blast wind of negative gauge pressure, which sucks items back in towards the center.
-The blast wave is harmful especially when one is very close to the center or at a location of constructive interference.
+The blast wave is harmful especially to objects very close to the center or at a location of constructive interference.
 High explosives that detonate generate blast waves.